 by Tammy Taylor~

-But then at a Mother Earth News Fair I attended this year I was able to share a table with Cheryl (from Pasture Deficit Disorder) at a chicken seminar we attended – I was so excited to finally meet her!
-She’d mentioned that she too was frustrated with the feed her chickens wasted so they built a PVC Chicken Feeder (you can read about her feeder here) and she said her feed bill was cut in half.
+But then at a Mother Earth News Fair I attended this year I was able to share a table with another Texas girl, Cheryl (from Pasture Deficit Disorder blog) at a chicken seminar we attended.
+I was so excited to finally meet her!
+She’d mentioned that she too was frustrated with the feed her chickens wasted.
+So they built a PVC Chicken Feeder (you can read about her feeder here) and she said her feed bill was cut in half.
 HALF!!??
 Well color me interested!

 C’mon by & sit a spell!
 Come hang out at our ~TMH~ Facebook Page – it’s like sitting in a front porch rocker with a glass of cold iced tea – lots of good folks sharing!
 You can also follow along on Pinterest, Twitter or GooglePlus.
 If you’d like to receive an email each time a new blog post goes live it’s EASY to Subscribe to our blog!